Incolink

 Using our scale to grow our members’ industry

-With more than $1b under management, we invest for strong returns for members, with a focus on their industry.
+• With more than $1.4b funds under management, we invest for strong returns for members, with a focus on their industry.

-Our more than $410m investment in construction projects across Australia over the past six years have delivered thousands of jobs, while also providing strong returns that are reinvested in member services.
+• We have invested $470m in construction projects across Australia over the past seven years and have delivered thousands of jobs, while also providing strong returns that are reinvested in member services.

 Training the future workforce

-As a leading funder of industry-based training, we work with stakeholders to plan for the future skills needs of the building and construction industry.
+We are the largest private funder of industry skills training, and we have continued to work over the last 12 months with stakeholders to plan for the future skills needs of the building and construction industry.

-That is why we launched our new employment platform, Incolink Jobs.
-Developed in partnership with the Victorian Government, the platform has been built by the industry for the industry and seeks to match employers with workers who have the qualifications, skills, and tickets to meet project requirements.
+Labour shortages remain a major concern across all states and territories, which is why we launched our new employment platform, Incolink Jobs for the purpose of matching employers with workers who have the qualifications and skills to meet project requirements.

-During 2023-24, Incolink funded 480 courses that reached 12,677 learners.
-That $22.9m investment took our spending on training programs over the previous decade to $270m, with highlights including:
+During FY25, Incolink funded 1,038 courses that reached 10,756 learners.
+That $28.6m investment took our spending on training programs over the last decade to $292.9m.
+Our programs include:

-- Victorian Mobile Crane Traineeship Association (VMCTA), which recently graduated its fifth cohort of trainees;
+• Victorian Mobile Crane Traineeship Association (VMCTA), which recently graduated its eighth cohort of trainees;

-- Building Leadership Simulation Centre – the only facility of its type in the Southern Hemisphere;
+• Building Leadership Simulation Centre, which is the only facility of its type in the southern hemisphere;

-- Plumbing Industry Hydrogen Centre of Excellence, which ensures workers’ skills advance alongside new technology;
+• Plumbing Industry Hydrogen Centre of Excellence, which ensures workers’ skills advance alongside new technology; and

-- The Master Builders Collaboration and Innovation Centre; and
+• The Master Builders Collaboration and Innovation Centre.

 Invested in building and construction worker training